Sean Connery: 1951–1959: Career beginnings

 Although Connery had secured several roles as an extra, he was struggling to make ends meet and was forced to accept a part-time job as a babysitter for the journalist Peter Noble and his actress wife Marianne, which earned him 10 shillings a night.
-He met the Hollywood actress Shelley Winters one night at Noble's house, who described Connery as "one of the tallest and most charming and masculine Scotsmen" she had ever seen, and later spent many evenings with the Connery brothers drinking beer.
+He met the Hollywood actress Shelley Winters one night at Noble's house; she described Connery as "one of the tallest and most charming and masculine Scotsmen" she had ever seen and later spent many evenings with the Connery brothers drinking beer.
 Around this time, Connery was residing at TV presenter Llew Gardner's house.
 Henderson landed Connery a role in a £6-a-week Q Theatre production of Agatha Christie's Witness for the Prosecution, during which he met and befriended Ian Bannen.
 This role was followed by Point of Departure and A Witch in Time at Kew, a role as Pentheus opposite Yvonne Mitchell in The Bacchae at the Oxford Playhouse, and a role opposite Jill Bennett in Eugene O'Neill's play Anna Christie.

-During his time at the Oxford Theatre, Connery won a brief part as a boxer in the TV series The Square Ring, before being spotted by the Canadian director Alvin Rakoff, who gave him multiple roles in The Condemned, shot on location in Dover in Kent.
-In 1956, Connery appeared in the theatrical production of Epitaph, and played a minor role as a hoodlum in the "Ladies of the Manor" episode of the BBC Television police series Dixon of Dock Green.
+During his time at the Oxford theatre, Connery won a brief part as a boxer in the TV series The Square Ring before being spotted by the Canadian director Alvin Rakoff, who gave him multiple roles in The Condemned, shot on location in Dover in Kent.
+In 1956, Connery appeared in the theatrical production of Epitaph and played a minor role as a hoodlum in the "Ladies of the Manor" episode of the BBC Television police series Dixon of Dock Green.
 This was followed by small television parts in Sailor of Fortune and The Jack Benny Program (in a special episode filmed in Europe).